 The Cyber Security & Investigation program is a combination of criminal investigation and computer support technology.
 This program prepares you for a career in cyber security and investigations, and computer network infrastructure & security.
 You will also learn to manage networks and operating systems and IT criminal investigation.

-The core classes required in the computer support curriculum include work with current Windows desktop operating systems and Linux; current network operating systems such as Windows Server 2008, 2012, 2016, and the Cisco IOS.
+The core classes required in the curriculum include work with current Windows desktop operating systems and Linux; current network operating systems such as Windows Server 2008, 2012, 2016, and the Cisco IOS.
 Also, you will work with networking hardware including copper and fiber optic media, switches, routers, firewalls, and wireless access points.

 Additional course work directly relates to the Cisco Academy, Security+ classes, and network security.
 Your degree is rounded out with select criminal justice classes in criminal investigation, criminal evidence and procedures, criminal law, and computer forensics training.